veenasingh-tech/krantika-buy/README.md

 - **CSS** for styling and animations.
 - **JavaScript** for basic interactivity.

-*Project status: In progress - Daily updates for Outreachy Preparation.*
+*Project status: In progress - Daily updates*

 🛠️ How to Run
 1. Clone this repository.